eubr-bigsea/Compss-Python/functions/etl/README.md

          * 'range', to perform the Range Normalization, also called Feature scaling. (default option)
          * 'standard', to perform the Standard Score Normalization.
        - attributes: 	 Columns names to nrmalize;
-       - alias:          Aliases of the new columns;
+       - alias:          A list of aliases of the new columns (if empty, overwrite the old fields);
      :param numFrag:     The number of fragments;
      :return:            A list with numFrag pandas's dataframe
 ```